startechsheffield/fuji/README.md

 # Installation

-To install PyPI, install *python3-pip* from the command line.
-Make sure you use python3.x as your default version, you can Google how to do this or how to change your default if needed.
+Pre-requisites:
+- python3-pip is installed from your system's package manager
+- Python 3.x must be installed NOT python 2.x, to check this run `$ ls /usr/bin | grep python`
+- Run the highest number installed you have installed, i.e. *"python3.4"* or *"python3.7"* (we recommend 3.7)
+- If you only have python 2.x, install python3.7.
+To do this in Ubuntu, `$ apt install python3.7`
+- You may need to update your default python version, in Ubuntu, run `$ update-alternatives --install /usr/bin/python python /usr/bin/python3.7 5 && update-alternatives --config python` and if asked, choose the highest offered version
+- Install *python3-pip*, in Ubuntu run `$ apt install python3-pip`

-This library is available via PyPI, `$ python -m pip install startech`.
+This library is available via PyPI, after the pre-requisites are satisfied, `$ python -m pip install startech`.

 # Functions
 A general breakdown of the functions available.
 As a rule, if a function fails due to processing problems or bad arguments, a function will return the following values: